tim-hardcastle/Pipefish/docs/the-type-system-in-theory.md

 So looked at that way, it might make sense that the builtin functions/operations for a type should work for its cloned types together with a little bit of type coercion.
 It's what the programmer would want to happen.

 OK, but now let's apply that same rule to a list.
 We make a type called `ListOfMonsters` by cloning `list`.
 We can now add the list `["foo", "bar"]` to a ListOfMonsters without any type error.
 This is not what the programmer would want to happen.
-Or again this rule would alow us to add any string to a CapitalizedString, etc.
+Or again this rule would alow us to add any string to a `CapitalizedString`, etc.

 (Treating the different builtin functions differently would be madness all round.)